SvitlanaKo/documentation/dev_guide/extend_and_customize/customizing_crud.rst

 Once the entity, the form type, and the form type extension are created, we can start customizing the User Interface.

-.. note:: Additional information about the UI customization is available here.
+.. note:: Additional information about the UI customization is available `here </dev-guide/theme/layout>`_.

 In our case, the custom data should be added to the product view page and the product edit/create pages, so we will use the following dataTargets: